elasticpath/html5-reference-storefront/documentation/extending.md

   </script>

 </div>
 ```

 Tutorial: Creating a New Module
 ---------------------
-This tutorial walks you through the process of creating a HTML5 Reference storefront extension.
+This tutorial walks you through the process of creating a HTML5 Reference Storefront module.
-The basics concepts of how the module works are described in the section above.
+The basics concepts of how a module works are described in the section above, <a href="https://github.elasticpath.net/cortex/ui-storefront/blob/master/documentation/extending.md#module-basics">Module Basics</a>
-Please reference this section when building out your modules.
+Please reference this section when building your modules.

-1. Copy the Template.
+To Create a New Module:

+1. Create a new folder for your module in <code>public/modules</code>
+2. Copy <code>tmpl.controller.js</code>, <code>tmpl.models.js</code>, <code>tmpl.templates.html</code>, and <code>tmpl.views.js</code> from <code>public/modules/_templates</code> and paste them into your new module's folder.
+3. Rename your new module's to the name of your module.
-2. Define your module so RequireJS can add it as a dependency.
-In <code>public/router.js</code>, add the following
+4. Define your modules is <code>public/main.js</code>, so RequireJS can handle and load your module when required.

      ```js
-     define(function (require) {
+      var dependencies = config.baseDependencyConfig;
-         var ep = require('ep');
+      var basePaths = config.baseDependencyConfig.paths;
-         var EventBus = require('eventbus');
+      var extensionPaths = {
+                  'tmpl': 'modules/newModule/tmpl.controller.js',
+                  'tmpl.models': 'modules/newModule/tmpl.models.js',
+                  'tmpl.views': 'modules/newModule/tmpl.views.js',
+      };

      ```

-3. Add your module to the router in <code>public/router.js</code>:
+5. Add your module to <code>public/router.js</code> to allow Marionette to route events to it.

     ```js
     var router = Marionette.AppRouter.extend({